Click the links below to find more information:

-The department has one of the longest funded NIH program project grant in the United States and is currently in year 39 of funding.
-In addition to research, the faculty play leading roles in national and international service to the American Physiological Society, the AHA, the AHA Council for High Blood Pressure Research, NIH, the International Society of Hypertension and the Inter-American Society of Hypertension.
+The department has one of the longest funded NIH program project grant in the United States.
+In addition to research, the faculty members play leading roles in national and international service to the American Physiological Society, the AHA, the AHA Council for High Blood Pressure Research, NIH, the International Society of Hypertension and the Inter-American Society of Hypertension.

-The Department of Physiology offers a PhD in Physiology.
-The department also supports a MD/PhD degree in Physiology.
+The Department of Physiology offers a PhD in Physiology and supports a MD/PhD degree in Physiology.